1 / 10

 It’ll never be loved by those enthused by cars and driving then, to that audience the Prius is anti-car, but for all the scorn a small minority place at the Prius’ low-rolling resistance wheels and tyres, for everyone else it makes a lot of sense, that it’s a popular private hire taxi choice and the darling of Uber drivers worldwide only underlining that.

-The Prius’s hybrid drivetrain allows it to return good economy, not quite the near 100mpg Toyota used to claim for it under the old consumption measuring system, with the newly measured circa 60mpg now associated with it actually being more realistic, and achievable.
+The Toyota Prius’s hybrid drivetrain allows it to return good economy, not quite the near 100mpg previously claimed under the old consumption measuring system, with the newly measured circa 60mpg now associated with it actually being more realistic, and achievable.

 The current Prius arrived in 2016, Toyota giving it a re-style fairly quickly just two years later, replacing the dramatic front lights with slightly more conventionally styled headlights.